Devolution FAQs Frequently Asked Questions

 • 10th January 2025: East Sussex, West Sussex and Brighton & Hove Councils submitted an expression of interest to join the priority devolution programme to the government.

-• End of March 2025: West Sussex Authorities have submitted an interim plan to the government with the progress being made towards the submission of reorganisation business cases in the autumn, aligned with the government's Devolution White Paper.
+• End of March 2025: West Sussex Authorities submitted an interim plan to the government with the progress being made towards the submission of reorganisation business cases in the autumn, aligned with the government's Devolution White Paper.

 • Spring to Summer 2025: West Sussex authorities working collaboratively to develop and assess unitary options.
 Adur & Worthing Councils engage with staff, members, communities, and partners to ensure local perspectives inform the detailed plan and provide a long term vision for the future of our local area.
 West Sussex councils launch Sussex-wide engagement survey.